peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Throws:**

-* <code>ArithmeticException</code> - This value is outside the range of a 16-bit
+* <code>ArithmeticException</code> - This value is less than -32768 or greater
- signed integer.
+ than 32767.

 ### ToInt16Unchecked
     public short ToInt16Unchecked()